China–Denmark relations

-China–Denmark relations are foreign relations between China and Denmark.
-Denmark recognized the People's Republic of China on January 9, 1950, and the two countries established diplomatic relations on May 11, 1950.
+Denmark recognized the People's Republic of China (PRC) on January 9, 1950, and the two countries established diplomatic relations on May 11, 1950.
 On February 15, 1956, the two countries upgraded diplomatic relations from ministerial to ambassadorial level and exchanged ambassadors.
 China has an embassy in Copenhagen.
 Denmark has an embassy in Beijing and 4 general consulates in Chongqing, Guangzhou, Hong Kong and Shanghai.

 History

-In 1870 the Danish ironclad Tordenskjold visited China.
-In 1899 and 1900, the Danish cruiser Valkyrien visited China with Prince Valdemar of Denmark aboard.
+In 1870, the Danish ironclad Tordenskjold visited the Qing dynasty.
+In 1899 and 1900, the Danish cruiser Valkyrien visited Qing China with Prince Valdemar of Denmark aboard.